flamedfury/flamedfury.com/src/posts/2024/2024-02-17-making-websites-easy.md

 ---
-title: Making Websites Shoud Be Easy
+title: Making Websites Should Be Easy
 description: Creating a website can be daunting, especially for if you're not a developer.
 This is a summary of a conversation with Sara Joy.
 Our vision is to make it easy for anyone to create a beautiful and functional website.
 tags:
   - web